innovationOUtside/tm129-robotics2020/content/00_READ_ME_FIRST/Section_00_05_Accessing_RoboLab.md

 ### Obtaining the RoboLab Instructional Materials

 We have provided a complete set of interactive instructional materials for working through the RoboLab activities in the RoboLab environment when run as a standalone container.
 However, if you share a local directory into the container using ContainDS, this will overwrite all those files.

+#### Extracting Files Distributed Inside the Container Onto Your Desktop

+Some *Open Computing Lab* environments may contain instructional materials and resources pre-packaged inside the container.
+Whilst you can work with these resources in the OCL environment, they will not be shared onto tyour computer desktop.

+Typically, such resources will be located inside the `content` directory (if they are in another location, the module documentation or OCL documentation for that environment should say where).
+On the notebook homepage, check to select the `content` directory (or whatever the name of the distributed content folder is) and then click `Rename` in the toolbar.
+Rename the folder as `notebooks/distributed`.
+You should then see the content of the `content` folder originally just inside the container has now been copied into the `distributed` directory inside your working directory.

+These files now exist on your computer, even if the Docker container is stopped or deleted; they will also be available inside the *Open Computing Environment* container.

+#### Obtaining the Files From Github Using `nbgitpuller`

 If you need to download the materials separately, they can be downloaded from: